 UHSAA Extracurricular Activities—

-Participation by students in activities under the oversight of the Utah High School Activities Association is subject to UHSAA rules and policies.
+Participation by students in non-athletic activities under the oversight of the Utah High School Activities Association is subject to UHSAA rules and policies.
 Therefore, participation of transgender students in such activities shall be governed by those rules and policies.
+Participation by transgender students in interscholastic athletic activities shall be according to Policy FABA.

 Bullying and Harassment—